-Chances are you’ve seen pictures of Antelope Canyon on instagram without knowing exactly what it is or where is it.
+Chances are you’ve seen pictures of Lower Antelope Canyon instagram without knowing exactly what it is or where is it.
 That’s how I found out about it and a quick look on a map showed it wasn’t too far away from Zion National Park in Utah.
 It looked incredible, completely unlike anything I’d ever seen before and so we headed over the border to Arizona so we could visit.

 That was not our experience at all.